Mojo Links

 Phase 4: Accelerate Legitimate Acquisition

 Counter-acquisition with high-quality editorial backlinks dilutes the attack signal.
-We typically increase legitimate placement velocity 50-100% during attack response.
+We accelerate legitimate placement velocity during attack response.
 The combination of aggressive disavow plus accelerated legitimate acquisition is what produces recovery.

 Phase 5: Monitor for Re-Attack